When looking for cheap car insurance in San Diego, it’s a good idea to get quotes from at least three different insurance companies.

 You can try to offset these added costs by choosing a vehicle that’s not considered one of the most commonly stolen vehicles in the nation.

-According to the FBI’s Hot Wheels Report, Honda Civics and Honda Accords top the list of most frequently stolen vehicles in California.
+According to the FBI’s Hot Wheels Report, the following cars are the most frequently stolen in California:

 According to the NAIC, population density doesn’t directly affect your auto insurance rates.